 Generates a run-time error.

-All the arguments are optional except number.
-If you use Raise, however, without specifying some arguments, and the property settings of the Err object contain values that have not been cleared, those values become the values for your error.
+All of the arguments are optional except number.
+If you use Raise without specifying some arguments, and the property settings of the Err object contain values that have not been cleared, those values serve as the values for your error.